jayendranshan/ShufflingPines/README.md

     *.
 GuestListController.
 2. ShufflingController will have the form to create new guests.
 3. GuestListController will have the guest list and option to edit and delete the guest list inline.
+4. Controller variable is used for all the operation.
+5.

 ## Model